Blotch3D/Blotch3D/README.md

 added to implement the features it demonstrates \[TBD: the "full" example needs to be split to several simpler examples\].

-All provided projects are configured to build only for the Windows platform.
-To create a new project for Windows you can just copy the basic example and rename the project, or you can create the project from scratch like this:
+All provided projects are configured to build for the Windows platform.
+To create a new project for Windows you can just copy the basic example and rename the project, or you can create the project from scratch like
+this:

 1. Select File/New/Project and create a 'MonoGame Windows Project'.